This section is a work in progress, the research continues...

 Here we will try to inform you of any new information we find which may be of help to the Sogno collecting community.
 We are not yet sure where this will take us, but let's find out!

 We spend a lot of time doing research, especially regarding the Sogno lenses these past few years.
-This could never have happened without the help of other great collectors who have given their time to us in helping to identify the differences of some series.
+(A Retirement benefit or a curse?)
+This could never have happened without the help of other great collectors who have given us their time to help us in identifying the differences of some series.
 I have mentioned the collectors names who have helped in other places on the website already, but special thanks once again to Antonio Rossetto for his keen observations.
 With his (and others) help, we have so far identified the following:

 • Argon Lens: The production of a small batch of lenses (only 3 found so far) produced early with the SN in Black on the Helicoid.
 All others with Red SN on the lever.
 (Consonni)